Direct holding system: Indirect holding system

 Because of these disadvantages, the "direct holding system" was replaced by the indirect holding system.
 Settlement by physical delivery of certificates worked adequately until the 1960s, when a sharp increase in trading volumes overwhelmed the system.
 The amount of paper that physically had to be moved around led to the famous "paperwork crisis" on Wall Street in the late 1960s.
 This provided the impetus for the introduction of the indirect or multi-tiered holding system.

 Although the indirect or multi-tiered holding system has increased settlement speed, thus reducing the risk that the counter-party in the relevant transaction will fail before the transaction is settled, it effectively cuts off the issuer of shares from the shareholders.
 This is because either a central securities depository or a financial institution becomes the recorded shareholder on the books of the company and the real, or beneficial shareholder is known only to the financial institution holding the account.
 The result has been to drastically complicate communication between shareholders and their companies, and increase the cost of such communication.

 Recent interest in DRS

-Some internet communities, particularly subreddits involved in the GameStop short squeeze and subsequent wave of "meme investing", have advocated for the use of direct registration as a response to alleged fraudulent activity by brokers and hedge funds.
-After the short squeeze in 2021, many 'meme' investors suspected price manipulation designed to protect the interests of financial institutions.
-In particular, they believed that the price had been suppressed through the use so-called "naked shorts"; essentially, it was alleged that more short positions had been opened than should have been possible.
-Thus began a movement to directly register as many shares of Gamestop (GME) as possible.
-Directly registered shares cannot be borrowed by shortsellers.
-If the entire "free float" of GME shares was placed into a Direct Holding System, it should become theoretically impossible to short the stock.
-Additionally, shortsellers trying to close their positions would be unable to find available shares with which to do so, supposedly exposing the extent of illegal shorting and price manipulation in the market.
-This event has been dubbed "MOASS" (Mother of All Short Squeezes) by believers.
-As of November 2022 approximately 72 Million shares had been registered, or DRS'd through the stock transfer agent, ComputerShare.
-There are approximately 156 million shares in the 'free float'; Outstanding shares - (insider shares + shares held by institutions, ETFs, and Mutual Funds).
-There are approximately 305 million total shares.
+Some internet communities, particularly subreddits involved in the so named GameStop short squeeze and subsequent wave of "meme investing", have advocated for the use of direct registration as a response to alleged fraudulent activity by brokers and hedge funds.